Four Day Paris Itinerary

 Arc de Triomphe

-Walk the Champs-Elysees and lunch at one of the cafes.
-Work your way to the Arc de Triomphe that Napoleon built.
+You can’t have a Paris itinerary and miss the Champs-Elysées.
+While you walk this famous street duck in and out of the stores, and lunch at one of the cafes.
+Then work your way to the Arc de Triomphe that Napoleon built.

-Visit Les Invalides, formerly a military hospital, and visit Napoleon’s tomb.
-Also, don’t miss the World War II wings of the building.
+For the second day of your Paris itinerary, visit Les Invalides that was formerly a military hospital.
+You can also find Napoleon’s tomb, and don’t miss the World War II wing of the building.

-Tour Rodin Musee and find The Thinker and The Gates of Hell that Dante’s Divine Comedy inspired.
+Tour Musée Rodin and find The Thinker and The Gates of Hell that was inspired by Dante’s Divine Comedy.
 The Thinker initially represented Dante positioned over The Gates of Hell pondering the chaos of the damned.

-Head to the 6th arrondissement and relax at one of the many sidewalk cafes and people watch while sipping wine or cafe au lait.
+Head to the 6th Arrondissement and relax at one of the many sidewalk cafes and people watch while you sip wine.

 Paris Open-Air Markets

-Visit one of the open-air markets like Raspail organic market where you can buy fresh bread, desserts, a variety of cheese, fruits, vegetables, meat, flowers, and more.
-Noteworthy, Raspail is only open on Sundays but you can find additional markets and hours here.
+Begin day three of your Paris itinerary exploring the open-air markets like Raspail organic market.
+You can buy fresh bread, desserts, a variety of cheese, fruits, vegetables, meat, flowers, and more.
+Noteworthy, Raspail is only open on Sundays, but you can find additional markets and hours here.

 Left Bank Shops and Restaurants